-Sarah Huckbee’s #Piegate Puts White House Credibility In Crumbles Yet Again
+Sarah Huckabee’s #Piegate Puts White House Credibility In Crumbles Yet Again

 — Sarah Sanders (@PressSec) November 23, 2017

-This then began a series of sarcastic rampage from other Twitter users, claiming they have also done a “fantastic” job grooming their unicorn, cleaning their Upper East Side kitchen counter or even mowing the front yard of what seemed like a castle in Europe.
+This then began a series of sarcastic rampages from other Twitter users, claiming they have also done a “fantastic” job grooming their unicorn, cleaning their Upper East Side kitchen counter, or even mowing the front yard of what seemed like a castle in Europe.

 But wait, I was so damn inspired I even went out a groomed Walter, our pet flying unicorn. pic.twitter.com/e8HMifd622